Eastern Chalukyas: Origin

 As per the Timmapuram plates of Kubja Vishnuvardhana, the progenitor of the Eastern Chalukyas, they belonged to the Manavya Gotra and were Haritputras (sons of Hariti) just like the Kadambas and Western Chalukyas.
 From the 11th century onward, the dynasty started claiming legendary lunar dynasty origins.
 According to this legend, the dynasty descended from the Moon, via Budha, Pururava, the Pandavas, Satanika and Udayana.
 59 unnamed descendants of Udayana ruled at Ayodhya.
 Their descendant Vijayaditya was killed in a battle with Trilochana Pallava, during an expedition in Dakshinapatha (Deccan).
 His pregnant widow was given shelter by Vishnubhatta Somayaji of Mudivemu (modern Jammalamadugu).
 She named her son Vishnuvardhana after her benefactor.
 When the boy grew up, he became the ruler of Dakshinapatha by the grace of the goddess Nanda Bhagavati.

 History

+Origin

 Between 641 AD and 705 AD some kings, except Jayasimha I and Mangi Yuvaraja, ruled for very short durations.
 Then followed a period of unrest characterised by family feuds and weak rulers.
 Meanwhile, the Rashtrakutas of Malkhed ousted Western Chalukyas of Badami.
 The weak rulers of Vengi had to meet the challenge of the Rashtrakutas, who overran their kingdom more than once.
 There was no Eastern Chalukya ruler who could check them until Gunaga Vijayaditya III came to power in 848 AD.
 The then Rashtrakuta ruler Amoghavarsha treated him as his ally and after Amoghavarsha's death, Vijayaditya proclaimed independence.

+Decline

+After the decline of the Rashtrakuta power, the Kakatiyas who were former vassals of the Western Chalukyas, assumed sovereignty by suppressing other Chalukya subordinates in the Telangana region.